 Here are some mind-blowing facts about WordPress plugins, which show just how massive the WordPress ecosystem is.

-- There are more than 59,000 free WordPress plugins on WordPress.org plugin directory alone.
+- There are more than 59,537 free WordPress plugins on the WordPress.org plugin directory alone.

 - 61 top WordPress plugins are installed on more than 1 million websites.

-Our plugins stats are from the official WordPress.org plugin directory alone.
+Our plugin stats are from the official WordPress.org plugin directory alone.
 Many plugin developers sell premium versions of their plugins from their own websites.

-With a healthy plugins ecosystem, it means that you can add custom functionality to your website at a fraction of the cost of custom development.
+With a healthy plugin ecosystem, you can add custom functionality to your website at a fraction of the cost of custom development.